zerolawtech/ZAP-Tech/docs/issuing-entity.rst

 Investors
 =========

-Investors must be identified by a :ref:`kyc-registrar` before they can send or receive tokens.
+Investors must be identified by a :ref:`kyc-base` before they can send or receive tokens.
 This identity data is then used to apply further checks against investor limits and accreditation requirements.

 Getters
 -------